Self-isolated NFL players engage in group chats, workouts | Times Leader

 “I’m just like a sprinkler throwing sweat everywhere, which is disgusting, so I guess I better start going outside and finding ways to do something in the park or on a trail or something because the apartment is just not having it for me,” Wood said.

-Ryan Tannehill, who received a from Tennessee, normally would be busy lining up workouts with wide receivers to start honing their chemistry and timing.
+Ryan Tannehill, who received a four-year, $118 million contract from Tennessee, normally would be busy lining up workouts with wide receivers to start honing their chemistry and timing.

 “Guys getting on planes right now is not a good situation,” said Tannehill, who is also doing some personal training while sticking around the house with his two children and enjoying more home-cooking by his wife, Lauren. “… Hopefully as a nation we can kind of get this thing turned around, flatten the curve sort to speak, and start moving forward.”